Yo-Yo (rapper): Acting

 Yo-Yo appeared in the 1991 film Boyz n the Hood.
 She had a recurring role on the television show Martin as Keylolo, the sidekick to comedian Martin Lawrence's alter ego Sheneneh.
 Yo-Yo also appeared on other TV shows, including the Fox network's New York Undercover.
 She made a cameo appearance in the music video for Missy Elliot's "The Rain (Supa Dupa Fly)".
-She also appeared in the 2004 video game Grand Theft Auto: San Andreas as the voice of Kendl Johnson.
+She also appeared in the action-adventure game Grand Theft Auto: San Andreas (2004) as the voice of Kendl Johnson.
+She has a reoccurring role in the series Saturdays on Disney Plus starring role as skating rink owner, Duchess.

 Personal life

-Yo-Yo dated Tupac Shakur for some time in the 1990s.
-She was with Shakur in the hospital shortly before he died.
+Yo-Yo was in a relationship with fellow rapper Tupac Shakur for some time in the 1990s.
+She was with him in the hospital shortly before he died.
 Later, Yo-Yo became engaged to DeAndre Windom, the former mayor of Highland Park, Michigan, in August 2012.
-The two married on August 17, 2013 in the Cayman Islands and divorced in 2018.
+The two married on August 17, 2013 in the Cayman Islands and divorced in 2016.

 Yo-Yo has been active in advocating for hip-hop artists to become involved within their community.
 Notably, she testified in 1994 for a Senate Judiciary Committee hearing about whether the government should require rating labels on gangsta rap.
 She also founded the Yo-Yo School of Hip-Hop to use hip-hop in curriculum for at-risk students.
+She is an honorary member of Zeta Phi Beta sorority.